senjellam/Drummey/README.md

 # Drummey

 ## About
-Basic drum simulator with three different drum kits.
-To play simple press the keys for each component.
+A simple drum simulator called Drummey.
+Inside the program the user can choose between 3 different drum layouts.
+To play just press the displayed key on the keyboard.

+## Software
+To start Drummey you need Processing Version 3.5.4 and Sonic Pi Version 3.3.1.
+First of all open Drummey.rb with Sonic Pi and run the code inside.
+Then open Drummey.pde and start the sketch.
+It's necessary that the Sonic Pi code is already running before starting the sketch in Processing.
+Otherwise the program will not work.

 ## To Do's
-- check whats the sound difference between j/r/f and make every drums unique
+Pending:
-- add reset button for sound settings
+- add a reset button for sound settings (future)
-- add fx like reverb, distortion or compressor
+- add fx like reverb, distortion or compressor (future)
-- add welcome and saving message
-- only one fx to each kit

 Finished:
-- connect Sonic Pi 🗸
+- connect Processing to Sonic Pi 🗸
-- add volume knob 🗸 and more knobs to controll and indivisualize the sound xp 🗸
 - change color scheme 🗸
-- implement mode switch buttons 🗸
-- create drum overlay (jazz 🗸, rock 🗸, fusion 🗸)
+- create drum overlays (jazz, rock, fusion) 🗸
-- implement different drum kits (jazz 🗸, rock 🗸, fusion 🗸)
+- implement different drum layouts 🗸
-- clean code in functions 🗸
+- implement buttons to switch drum layouts 🗸
+- add volume knob and more settings knobs 🗸
 - record/save function 🗸
-- check why attack does not work on crash rock 🗸
-- check values for threshold and release (attack works with 0.0 - 1.0) 🗸

 ## Dependencies
 - controlP5 https://sojamo.de/libraries/controlP5/